dbuytaert/image-caption/README.md

-    "blip2-opt": "A candle sits on top of a wooden table.", "blip2-flan": "A candle sits on a wooden table next to a backgammon board and a glass of wine.", "blip": "There is a lit candle sitting on top of a wooden table next to a game board and a glass of wine on the table.", "llama32-vision-11b-q4": "The image depicts a dimly lit room with a wooden table, featuring a backgammon board and two candles.", "llama32-vision-11b-q8": "This photograph captures a cozy, dimly lit room with a wooden table as its central focus."
+    "blip2-opt": "A candle sits on top of a wooden table.", "blip2-flan": "A candle sits on a wooden table next to a backgammon board and a glass of wine.", "blip": "There is a lit candle sitting on top of a wooden table next to a game board and a glass of wine on the table.", "llama32-vision-11b": "The image depicts a dimly lit room with a wooden table, featuring a backgammon board and two candles.", }
-  }
 }
 ```